Lunar Time in General Relativity: Conclusion

 The differences between LT and TT described in this paper apply to any clock on the Moon that is set up to distribute Earth time.
 Any clock system on the Moon that compensates in some way for the periodic variations described in Table~2 would produce seconds that would not have a constant length at the Moon.
 For example, the $C_1$ periodic component represents a maximum variation of 0.2\% in the LT--TT clock rate difference, and a maximum fractional variation in the length of a lunar second of $\sim\!10^{-12}$.
 Although this appears to be a small number, it is orders of mag\-nitude larger than the precision of the best modern atomic clocks.
 This is an issue that may not be important for most ordinary lunar applications, but that would be a consideration for those in the future requiring very precise time or metrology.

-\acknowledgments{We thank Valeri Makarov for helpful discussions and N. Ashby for drawing our attention to his work on the lunar time \citep{Ashby_2024}.
-One of us (GHK) has been supported by U.S. Navy contract N0018921PZ202.}
+\acknowledgments{We thank Valeri Makarov for helpful discussions and Neil Ashby for drawing our attention to his work on the lunar time \citep{Ashby_2024}. {We are grateful to the anonymous referee for providing a highly constructive report that significantly helped clarify many essential theoretical points and improve the manuscript.} One of us (GHK) has been supported by U.S. Navy contract N0018921PZ202.}